cameraui/docs/remote/certificate.md

 ## Removing it

 Settings → System → Certificate → **Remove**.
 Every name goes back to the internal certificate.

-## When a name is both

-If you enter the same host name as a local address under Settings → Remote → Network, older iOS apps refuse to connect over it.[^ios] camera.ui writes a warning to the log at startup when it sees that combination.
-Use a name for the certificate that the apps do not use inside your network, or update the app.

-[^ios]: The apps pin your instance's certificate authority for local addresses, and older versions accept nothing else for those names, not even a publicly trusted certificate.
-Android is unaffected.

 ## Next steps